MaskedManipulator: Versatile Whole-Body Manipulation

 \textbf{Long-Horizon Sparse Object Goal Chaining:} We further test the policies on a challenging long-horizon task (\cref{tab: object goals}) where \generator\ receives a sparse object pose goal 2 seconds into the future.
 Upon reaching the target time, a new 2-second future object goal is set, repeating until the reference motion ends.
 This evaluates the policy's ability to reason about distant object states while producing appropriate full-body motion and stable grasps for diverse objects.
 Performance is measured by the success rate in achieving the sequence of object goals.
 Consistent with the teleoperation task and prior work \cite{tessler2024maskedmimic}, modeling solution diversity proved crucial.
 While the C-VAE performed better on the training set (indicating some overfitting), the Diffusion model again exhibited superior generalization, successfully solving $9.3\%$ more unseen test sequences than the C-VAE.

-\paragraph{Qualitative analysis.} We qualitatively showcase \generator's versatility and the nuanced behaviors it can generate. \cref{fig: teleop}: When provided with goals for wrist position and rotation, \generator\ demonstrates stable and accurate pose tracking.
-Notably, even without explicit instructions to do so, the policy often infers the appropriate moments to make or break contact with an object to facilitate the target poses, highlighting its learned understanding of physical interaction. \cref{fig: object goals}: \generator\ successfully achieves sparse object goals specified several seconds into the future.
-For example, it can be tasked to transfer an object to a target location, and the policy will generate the necessary full-body motion, including transferring the object between hands, to complete the objective. \cref{fig: purely generative}: When deployed with minimal or no explicit goal constraints, \generator\ exhibits interesting emergent behaviors that reflect the underlying distribution of the GRAB training data.
-An example of this is the policy picking up a toy airplane and ``flying'' it through the air, a common interaction pattern present in the dataset for that specific object.
-This demonstrates its capacity to generate contextually relevant, albeit unprompted, human-like interactions.
+\paragraph{Qualitative analysis.} In \cref{fig: teleop,fig: object goals,fig: purely generative}, we qualitatively demonstrate \generator’s versatility and the nuanced behaviors it can produce.
+As shown in \cref{fig: teleop}, when given goals for wrist position and rotation, \generator\ achieves stable and accurate pose tracking.
+Interestingly, even without explicit instructions, the policy often infers when to make or break contact with objects to facilitate the desired poses, highlighting its learned understanding of physical interaction.
+In \cref{fig: object goals}, we show that \generator\ can accomplish sparse object goals specified several seconds into the future.
+For example, transferring an object to a target location by generating the necessary full-body motion and even hand-to-hand object transfer when needed.
+Finally, \cref{fig: purely generative} highlights purely generative behavior when the policy runs with minimal or no explicit goals.
+In such cases, \generator\ reproduces natural interaction patterns from the GRAB training distribution, such as picking up a toy airplane and ``flying'' it through the air, showcasing its ability to generate contextually relevant, human-like actions without direct prompting.